Was your urine brown or tea colored soon after having an angiogram to check for a brain aneurysm?

 An angiogram relies upon a contrast dye to make things more visible on the imaging study — whether your doctor is checking for an aneurysm or some other kind of blood vessel disorder or even a tumor.

-“The contrast dyes used in angiograms today are not associated with color changes in your urine,” says Atif Zafar, MD, director of the stroke program at University of New Mexico Hospital and assistant professor of Stroke/Neurology at the UNM School of Medicine.
+“The contrast dyes used in angiograms today are not associated with color changes in your urine,” says Atif Zafar, MD, medical director of St. Michaels Hospital in Toronto, Ontario, and former director of the stroke program at University of New Mexico Hospital.

 Why the brown urine?